-Newest to the market, inclisiran is a small interfering RNA (siRNA) that acts in hepatocytes to break down mRNA for PCSK-9 which increases LDL cholesterol receptor recycling thus increasing LDL cholesterol uptake.
+Newest to the market, inclisiran is a small interfering RNA (siRNA) that acts in hepatocytes to break down mRNA for PCSK-9 which increases LDL receptor recycling thus increasing LDL cholesterol uptake.
 It is FDA approved for use in heterozygous familial hypercholesterolemia and in secondary prevention of cardiovascular events as an adjunct to lifestyle and maximally tolerated statin.
 It is administered by subcutaneous injections at 3 and then 6-month intervals.
-There are no cardiovascular outcomes studies yet available.
+There are no cardiovascular outcomes studies vet available.
 There is no recommended dosage adjustment in CKD, but there have been no studies done in patients with ESRD.
-An analysis of the ORION-1 and ORION-7 studies compared inclisiran in patients with renal impairment and those with normal renal function, and found similar safety and efficacy, suggesting no dose adjustment is needed in Ch KD (03) However no nationts on dialysis wore studied in these trials adjustment is needed in Cr KD (93).
+An analysis of the ORION-1 and ORION-7 studies compared inclisiran in patients with renal impairment and those with normal renal function found similar safety and efficacy, suggesting no dose adjustment is needed in CKD (103).
 However, no patients on dialysis were studied in these trials.
+ORION-8 is a 3-year extension of the preceding ORION-3, ORION-9, ORION-10 and ORION-11 studies that examined long-term efficacy and safety in regard to treatment-emergent adverse events (TEAEs) and treatment-emergent severe adverse events (TESAEs).
+More than 70% of patients at each visit in ORION-8 achieved the preset LDL-C goals.
+Almost 78% of patients had TEAEs and 30% had TESAEs.
+It is unclear if patients with CKD were included as there is no clear renal exclusion criteria (many subjective criteria) or stratification of patients by renal function (104).
+A post-hoc analysis of 7 clinical trials of inclisiran from 2023 showed no detection of safety signals related to kidney TEAEs and found inclisiran to be well-tolerated for up to 6 years (105).
+The ORION-4 trial is investigating the impact of inclisiran on MACE but results will not be available until 2026.
+Further studies will be required to assess the safety of inclisiran use in CKD and ESRD.

+Table 5.
+Non-Statin Treatments

+Agent Usual Clearance route Dose range Dose range Use with

+dose for CKD for CKD cyclosporine

+range stages1-3 stages 4-5

+(mg/d)

+Niaspan 500-2000 Hepatic/renal No data No data No data

+Gemfibrozil 1200 Renal Avoid if Avoid if Cautious use

+creatinine > creatinine >

+2.0 mg/dl 2.0 mg/dl

+Fenofibrate 40-200 renal 40-60 avoid Cautious use

+Ezetimibe 10 Intestinal/hepatic 10 10 Cautious use

+Colsevelam 3750 (6 x Intestinal No change unknown May reduce

+625 mg levels of

+tablets cyclosporine

+daily)

+Fish oil 4000 No change Caution No data

+PCSK9 Alirocuma Unknown No change Potentially safe No data

+inhibitors b 75- and effective in

+150mg SC dialysis

+q 2 weeks

+Evolocum

+ab 140mg

+weekly SC

+- 420mg

+monthly

+sc

-Table 4.
-Non-Statin Treatments Agent Usual dose range (mg/d) Clearance route Dose range for CKD stages1-3 Dose range for CKD stages4-5 Use with cyclosporine Niaspan 500-2000 Hepatic/renal No data No data No data Gemfibrozil 1200 Renal Avoid if creatinine > 2.0 mg/dl Avoid if creatinine > 2.0 mg/dl Cautious use Fenofibrate 40-200 renal 40-60 avoid Cautious use Ezetimibe 10 Intestinal/hepatic 10 10 Cautious use Colsevelam 3750 (6 x 625 mg tablets daily) Intestinal No change unknown May reduce levels of cyclosporine Fish oil 4000 No change Caution No data PCSK9 inhibitors Alirocumab 75-150mg SC q 2 weeks Evolocumab 140mg weekly SC - 420mg monthly SC Unknown No change Not defined No data Bempedoic acid 180 mg daily Hepatic No change Not defined No data Inclisiran 284 mg SC at 0 and 3 months then every 6 months Nucleases No change Not defined No data
+Bempedoic acid 180 mg daily Hepatic No change Not defined No data Inclisiran 284 mg SC at 0 and 3 months then every 6 months Nucleases No change Not defined No data